colinferguson81100/CapstoneProjectTemplate/Documentation/Development.md

 how the data is supplied to the document.

 The Server part of the project is in the aptly named `Ips.Server` project.
-The api endpoints are located in the `Startup.cs` file, this also functions as a reasonable server entry point.
+It's api endpoints are located Controllers/ApiController class.

 Of course `Ips.Test` is where all the testing files go

 # This document will have a special section on how to test and how to interpret the result.